syedasabrina/PaperSieve/README.md

 Pass 1 uses Gemini Flash for speed and cost efficiency.
 Any criterion returning low confidence automatically escalates to Gemini Pro, which re-examines the specific section of the paper where evidence was or was not found.
 Papers that fail due to API errors are automatically retried with exponential backoff at the end of each run.

-Once papers are filtered and manually analyzed, the verifiability pipeline tests three working analytical frameworks — a definition of subjectivity, a task taxonomy, and a handling methodology taxonomy — against the full filtered corpus using structured Gemini prompts.
+Once papers are filtered and manually analyzed, the framework extension pipeline tests three working analytical frameworks — a definition of subjectivity, a task taxonomy, and a handling methodology taxonomy — against the full filtered corpus using structured Gemini prompts.
 Results are written to a four-sheet xlsx for comparison against a manually derived gold standard.

-This is a **methodological support tool**, not a research contribution in itself.
-The pipeline surfaces candidate papers for manual analysis — it does not generate theoretical claims or define subjectivity.

 ---

 ## Pipeline architecture

-### Track 2 — Screening
+### Screening

 ```
 PDF papers